Citrine Gemstone Information

 About Citrine - History and Introduction

-Citrine is one of the most popular gemstones available today.
-It belongs to the very large family of quartz (SiO2) gemstones.
-More specifically, it is the yellow to golden-orange variety of gemstone-quality macrocrystalline quartz (silicon dioxide).
+Specifically, citrine is the yellow to golden orange variety of gemstone-quality macrocrystalline quartz (silicon dioxide).
 The name 'citrine' was derived from 'citron', a French word meaning 'lemon', although its color tends to be more golden rather than lemon-yellow.

 Identifying CitrineBack to Top

 Citrine Origin and Gemstone SourcesBack to Top

 Although citrine deposits can be found all around the world, Brazil is the world's leading supplier.
 Other notable sources include Argentina, Bolivia, France, Madagascar, Myanmar (Burma), Namibia, Russia, Scotland, Spain, Uruguay and Zambia.

 Buying Citrine and Determining Citrine Gemstone ValueBack to Top